saRvaGnyA/AasanAI/README.md

   <tr>
     <td>
       <strong>Theme:</strong> Healthcare, Open Innovation <br> <br>
       <strong>AasanAI</strong> is a Deep Learning-powered Web and Mobile application to help you during your yoga workouts. <strong>AasanAI</strong> detects your Yogasana position and helps you perfect your posture by getting visual feedback.
-It uses a Posenet Model for classification of the yoga pose by detecting keypoints of the various body parts. <br> <br>
+It uses a Movenet Model for classification of the yoga pose by detecting keypoints of the various body parts. <br> <br>
       The <i>key features</i> of <strong>AasanAI</strong>:
       <ul>
         <li> Timer for each Aasana - A timer which keeps a track of your current and best times helps you gradually progress in your workout